Baltimore Community Foundation

-The Baltimore Community Foundation (BCF) is a community foundation created by and for the people of Baltimore to serve the current and future needs of the Baltimore region.
+The Baltimore Community Foundation (BCF) is a community foundation created by and for the people of Baltimore to serve the current and future needs of Greater Baltimore.
+BCF's mission is to inspire donors to achieve their charitable goals from generation to generation and to improve the quality of life in the Baltimore region through grantmaking, civic leadership and strategic investments.

-The foundation distributed $30.7 million in 2020 to more than 1,500 nonprofit organizations in the Baltimore region and beyond.
-It comprises more than 850 different charitable funds created by individuals, families, and corporations, totaling more than $240 million in assets.
+With assets over $300 million and more than 900 charitable funds created by individuals, families, and corporations, BCF has granted more than $737 million since 2001 and made additional contributions since its inception in 1972, making it one of the Baltimore region’s top grantmaking foundations.
 In addition to managing donor-advised funds, BCF makes grants and impact investments, and advocates for policies to improve public education and quality of life in Baltimore neighborhoods.
 Its role as an advocate was highlighted in FSG Social Impact Advisors’ 2009 report, Raising Money While Raising Hell.